gatlin/gitwit/presentation.md

 Think of it this way: wherever I am, if I want to bring in changes, I use `merge`.

+## Conflicts!

+You will sometimes have conflicts.
+Git will fail loudly for you and tell you that you must resolve them.

+*For this reason `merge` does not automatically commit anything unless you tell it to.*

+To resolve conflicts:

+1. Go to the files git labeled as problematic
+2. Make the file look like what you want it to look like
+3. `git add` and `git commit` those files.

+If you decide it's not worth it,

+    git merge --abort

 ---

 # pull